dineshUmasankar/YARTBML/demonstrations/presentations/final-preliminary-presentation/slides.md

 <v-clicks>

 - Tree walks AST
-- Start from root of AST and recurisvely call each node
+- Start from root of AST and recurisvely evaluate each node
 - Values are represented as objects to be passed through evaluator
 - Environment holds identifier bindings